ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/snort3-multithreading/_review.md

             - pcap.
         correct_answer: 3
         explanation: >
-            The dump module in Snort 3 is used to read capture files (such as .pcap or .pcapng files) for offline packet analysis.
+            The dump module in Snort 3 is used to read capture files, such as .pcap or .pcapng files, for offline packet analysis.